tianhan0/type-precise-bound-impl/README.md

 # Usage

-## Annotate *.java files
+## Annotate `*.java` files

-Annotate the file with resource variables that track the amount of resource increments and decrements
+Annotate `*.java` files with resource variables that track the amount of resource increments and decrements

-- Initialize resource variables with statement `int R = 0`.
+1. Initialize resource variables with statement `int R = 0`.
     - Note that resource variables' names must start with `R`.
-- Use statement `R = R + e` to denote that the amount of resource consumption is the value of expression `e` when reaching this control location.
+2. Use statement `R = R + e` to denote that the amount of resource consumption is the value of expression `e` when reaching this control location.
     - Note that these increments/decrements must be at the end of a basic block (as opposed to being in the middle).

 Annotate the bound expressions to verify

 - Use statement `assert(e) : "bound"` to denote that the bound expression to verify is `e`.
     - E.g. we may use `assert(R<n) : "bound"` to denote that the bound expression to verify is `R<n`.
-- Each program may have at most 1 bound expression to be verified.
+- Each program may have more than 1 bound expressions to be verified.

 A user may provide additional global invariants that can help the tool to verify bounds.
 The tool will not check the validity of these extra invariants.